Amrit1234567/coursera/maththink/Assignment_1.md

 For each of the three ambiguous newspaper headlines I stated in the lecture, rewrite it in a way that avoids the amusing second meaning, while retaining the brevity of a typical headline:

-(a) Sisters reunited after ten years in checkout line at Safeway.
+1. Sisters reunited after ten years in checkout line at Safeway.
-(b) Large hole appears in High Street.
+2. Large hole appears in High Street.
 City authorities are looking into it.
-(c) Mayor says bus passengers should be belted.
+3. Mayor says bus passengers should be belted.

 Answer:
 ------

-(a) Sisters reunited in checkout line at Safeway after ten years apart.
+1. Sisters reunited in checkout line at Safeway after ten years apart.
-(b) Large hole appears in High Street.
+2. Large hole appears in High Street.
 City authorities are looking into fixing it.
-(c) Mayor says bus passengers should wear seat belts.
+3. Mayor says bus passengers should wear seat belts.

 Question 3
 =========